CurtTilmes/perl6-eredis/README.md

 and maintained by Guillaume Fougnies and released under the BSD license.

 This software is released under the NASA-1.3 license.
-See ...
+See [NASA Open Source Agreement](../master/NASA_Open_Source_Agreement_1.3%20GSC-17829.pdf)

 Copyright © 2017 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.